livechat/agent-app-sdk/README.md

 # LiveChat Agent App SDK

-This SDK is a set of tools that will help you integrate your apps with [LiveChat's Agent App](https://my.livechatinc.com/).
+This SDK is a set of tools that will help you integrate your apps with the [LiveChat Agent App](https://my.livechatinc.com/).

 ## Instalation